vapor-community/docker/README.md

 So for example to get Swift & Vapor with MySQL support run this `docker build -t vapormysql --build-arg INSTALL_MYSQL=true .`

-That will make a image with MySQL support based on my image.
+That will make a image with MySQL support based on the base image.
-Then you can use the commands i put in the top of this document and replace `zyxep/vapor` with `vapormysql`.
+Then you can use the commands i put in the top of this document and replace `vapor/vapor:latest` with `vapormysql`.

 ##### Nginx
 You need to name your vapor container for `vapor` that is done by adding `--name vapor` in the run command for your `vapor` image.
 Then you go to the folder nginx and build the image `docker build -t nginxvapor .`

-After the image has been build run it with `docker run -d --link vapor:vapor -p 80:80 nginxvapor` This command will start nginx and run it detached.
+After the image has been build run it with `docker run -d --link vapor:vapor -p 80:80 nginxvapor` This command will start nginx and run it detached.`